elastisys/terms/terms-of-service.md

 ## A5.3 As a whole, for the intended use-case

 We optimized our product management, architecture design, development and quality assurance processes for the intended use-case of running a secure platform for containerized applications.
-Therefore, we can only provide support for Compliant Kubernetes as a whole for said use-case.
+Therefore, we can only provide support for Welkin as a whole for said use-case.

-We are aware that it is technically possible to split Compliant Kubernetes and use some of its components in isolation.
+We are aware that it is technically possible to split Welkin and use some of its components in isolation.
 We are also aware that some or all of said components can be used for other use-cases.
 However, such use has unknown consequences and is untested by Elastisys.
 Therefore, such use is not within the scope of the Self-managed Plan.